oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 Visualize data using a bar plot
 -------------------------------

+While images can make things easier to understand, they can also go a long way towards describing the magnitude of results in a more meaningful way than text.
+For example, the table above isn't all that hard to read, so the graph below isn't really providing an easy summary of the data so much as a lasting visualization.

 ``` r
 # plot data in contingency table for visualization
 # format data for plotting